 - 2.4 Focused around the core city of Sheffield, the fifth largest city in England, the City Region is a polycentric economy with a series of linked but diverse communities, including the large urban centres of Barnsley, Doncaster and Rotherham, market towns such as Bawtry and Penistone, and rural areas including the Peak District National Park.
-This reflects an economic geography that is both complex and dynamic. - 2.5 The MCA and LEP's boundaries are coterminous.
-The geography consists of the four local authority districts in South Yorkshire (Barnsley, Doncaster, Rotherham and Sheffield). - 2.6 The wider functional economic area for the Sheffield City Region also covers five neighbouring districts in the D2N2 LEP area: Bassetlaw, Bolsover, Chesterfield, Derbyshire Dales and North East Derbyshire (Figure 2).
+This reflects an economic geography that is both complex and dynamic. - 2.5 The LEP's boundaries are coterminous with those of the MCA.
+The LEP and MCA geography consists of the four local authority districts in South Yorkshire (Barnsley, Doncaster, Rotherham and Sheffield). - 2.6 The wider functional economic area for the Sheffield City Region also covers five neighbouring districts in the D2N2 LEP area: Bassetlaw, Bolsover, Chesterfield, Derbyshire Dales and North East Derbyshire (Figure 2).
 Prior to 1 April 2020, these districts were full members of the Sheffield City Region LEP, when revisions to the LEP's geography were made to comply with the LEP Review recommendation on removing overlaps with other LEPs.